Repatriation

 Skilled labor and knowledge transfer

-Many have thrived in various fields and sectors in their host countries.
-Allowing them to settle on the continent could lead to a transfer of skills, knowledge, and expertise, boosting the region’s human capital and overall development.
+Many descendants of the enslaved have excelled across diverse fields and sectors in their countries of residence.
+By granting them the opportunity to settle in Africa, member states can benefit from the transfer of valuable skills, knowledge, and expertise, contributing to the growth of human capital and accelerating regional development.

 Economic growth and development